');

 About Spokane Valley, WA

-Spokane Valley is a major city in Washington with a population of 105,460 residents.
-The median household income is $70,722 per year, which is above the national average.
-The median age in Spokane Valley is 37.6 years.
+Spokane Valley is a major city located in Washington with a population of 105,460 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,722 per year, which is 6% below the national median of $75,149.
+The median age of 37.6 years is close to the US median age of 38.9 years.

 How Spokane Valley Ranks in Washington